railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	If you'd installed any of the other profiles from the installation wizard you'd find that your login screen shows a dashboard with information related to your user account rather than the main menu.

 	When that happens the main menu is still available, as you'll see later in this chapter.
-If you're using the web client you can reach the main menu by clicking the *Main Menu* link towards the top left of the window.
+If you're using the web client you can reach the main menu by clicking the :guilabel:`Main Menu` link towards the top left of the window.
 If you're using the GTK client the main menu is in the first tab (which is hidden – it's the second tab containing the dashboard that's initially showing).

 Once you're displaying the main menu you're able to see the following screen items: